DTJF/libpruio/src/doc/_6_messages.md

 # GPIO # {#SecErrGpio}

+\note When the pin (CPU ball) is not in the matching mode, \Proj
+      tries to configure it.
+In that case you also may get error messages as described in \ref sSecPruIoSetPin.

 ## config ## {#sSecErrGpioConfig}

+\Item{"unknown GPIO output pin number"} The specified ball number is too big. -> Make sure that parameter `Ball` is less or equal \ref PRUIO_AZ_BALL.

+\Item{"no GPIO mode"} Setting a header pin in GPIO mode is required, but the specified mode in parameter `Mo` is not a GPIO mode. -> Make sure to specify a valid GPIO mode (ie. from enumerators ::PinMuxing).

 \Item{"GPIO subsystem not enabled"} Setting a header pin in GPIO mode is required, but the related GPIO subsystem isn't enabled. -> Set